 Mission and Strategic Goals

-SRNA Mission: Registered Nurses and Registered Nurse (Nurse Practitioners) are leaders in contributing to a health population.
+SRNA Mission: Registered Nurses and Registered Nurse (Nurse Practitioners) are leaders in contributing to a healthy population.

 - REGULATION: Accountable, effective, transparent profession-led regulation in the public interest;